matsta25/angular-starter-app/README.md

 > If you are interested of contributing, go to [CONTRIBUTING](https://github.com/matsta25/angular-starter-app/blob/master/CONTRIBUTING.md) to make this project more awesome! :sunglasses:

-## Why Angular Starter App
+## Why Angular Starter App?

-Using this starter you will save a lot of hours and this will make sure that you are creating your app following the best practise.
+Using this starter you will save a lot of hours ⏱:clock1: and this will make sure that you are creating your app following the best practise.

 ## Features